vuejs/v2.vuejs.org/src/v2/guide/style-guide.md

 **Components with no content should be self-closing in single-file components, string templates, and JSX - but never in DOM templates.**

-Components that self-close communicate that they not only have no content, but are **meant** to have content.
+Components that self-close communicate that they not only have no content, but are **meant** to have no content.
 It's the difference between a blank page in a book and one labeled "This page intentionally left blank."
 Your code is also cleaner without the unnecessary closing tag.

 Unfortunately, HTML doesn't allow custom elements to be self-closing - only [official "void" elements](https://www.w3.org/TR/html/syntax.html#void-elements).
 That's why the strategy is only possible when Vue's template compiler can reach the template before the DOM, then serve the DOM spec-compliant HTML.